The-Singularity-Research/Video1-Qubit-Rotation/README.md

 ## Gate Operations

-Quantum gates are just unitary matrix operators that operate on one or several qubits.
+Quantum logic gates are just unitary matrix operators that operate on one or several qubits.
 For example, the Hadamard gate puts a qubit into a superposition of the 0 and 1 state:

 ![superposition](https://cyberdefensereview.army.mil/Portals/6/Images/morris_quantum/morris_quantum_1.png?ver=2017-03-30-192830-177)